Administrative divisions of Thailand: Rattanakosin Kingdom

 During this era, nothing changed much at the beginning.
 But when the western colonial powers started to eye the region, The Siamese government took to reform their administrative division into a form that much resembles the modern structure.
 In 1882, much of the current political geography of Siam had changed drastically.
 Rama V, who had been ramping up the reformation of Siam, had devised a plan to divide Siam into several levels of administration.
 During this era, the province wasn't the highest level of division.
 This falls to the monthon and the vassal kingdoms.
 At the time, Siam was a minor power, controlling several minor kingdoms on their frontiers with the major colonial powers.
 By, 1892, much of the divisions had already been formed, though this is far from modern Thailand's divisional structure, and by 1900 most of the territory gained during the rule of Rama III were lost to France and Britain.

 In 1908, a new division called boriwen was introduced, though later abolished due to its overlapping duties with other local governments, and the bureaucratic costs to maintain the divisions.

 In 1932, there were major reforms all over the kingdom, monthon was abolished, provinces merged, and several other divisions dissolved into higher divisions to cut costs.
 The former provinces that were lost are merged into other provinces or ceded to western powers.

 During the 20th century, a massive reform occurred gradually over the century, which saw the formation of several provinces through partitions.
 The newest province is Bueng Kan which split from Nong Khai on 23 March 2011.

+Current and Former Capital of Thailand

 Former Provinces of Thailand

+The former of provinces are administrative divisions which were either ceded, partitioned, or merged with the neighbouring territories.
+Over the course of history, the definition of provinces may change, thus the provinces listed under here are definitive provinces, or provinces which are created according to decrees.
+Furthermore, the list also includes provinces which were created during the mandala system era.
+These mandala provinces are defined as cities which controlled the surrounding cities, which in itself has subservient townships and villages.
+Examples of definite province include the province of Minburi, which was created through a decree passed by Rama V. Examples of mandala provinces include the province of Nakhon Ratchasima.
+Though Nakhon Ratchasima may be classified as a definite province these days, back in the days of King Rama I, Nakhon Ratchasima was the very definition of a mandala province.
+For example, the city of Nakhon Ratchasima oversaw the city of Si Phum, which inturn oversaw the city of Kalasin, which inturn oversaw the neighbouring townships and villages' affairs.
+What is not listed here are muang prathetsarat.
+These polities are not provinces by any definition, but are vassal states.
+Though, some may be in the grey area, by which treads the line between full provincialship and vassalage.
+For example, the Principality of Thoen.